 Tucked away in the far back of the Librairie de Verdun is the tiny Café de la Troisième, sister location of the popular Station W further east on Wellington.
 While simple in decor, the intimate space is ideal for flipping through your latest literary find and sipping on a Cortado at one of the only cafés in our city to source beans from Toronto's progressive micro roaster de Mello Palheta.
 Warmer days see large red lounge chairs out on 3rd avenue ideal for caffeinated sun bathing.
 4750 Wellington Street

 Historically the “city below the hill”, a manufacturer of light and heavy industrial goods, feeding off the polluted waters of the canal, Saint-Henri has ironically become the playground for the city above the hill in the last decade.

 In a large and imposing old textile building over a century old and designed by the same architect who gave us the breadbox-shaped Atwater Market, you’ll find Léché Desserts.
-The open-kitchen pastry shop and café sits next to a parking lot where Grumman 78 has their brick and mortar on an otherwise dull stretch of De Courcelle Road just north of the tracks.
+The open-kitchen pastry shop and café sits next to a parking lot on an otherwise dull stretch of De Courcelle Street, just north of the tracks.
 Founded by a lady who has her fair share of experience in both Montréal and international dining halls, there is no better spot for doughnuts in Montréal.
-I don’t like doughnuts, but I love Léché.
+I don’t usually like doughnuts, but I love Léché's.
 Unconventional recipes and flavours dot the menu at this everything-made-in-house sweet spot.
 My go-to is the lime and coconut concoction, which just so happens to be vegan.